 To get to the starting point, however, catch the MTR and get off at Shau Kei Wan Station Exit A to Shau Kei Wan Bus Terminal.
 Take the minibus (with the sign “Shek O”) or bus 9 and alight at To Tei Wan at Shek O Road from where the hike starts.
 With an approximate 9 km walk, it can take up to 4.5 hours to complete the entire Dragon’s Back trail.

-Visit Victoria Peak Using The Peak Tram
+Victoria And Peak Tram

 At 1700 feet Victoria Peak offers spectacular 180-degree views of the skyscrapers of Victoria Harbor, Kowloon, and the surrounding hills — one of the must-visit points in Hong Kong and possibly the best spot to capture Hong Kong’s impressive skyline.

-Though the peak is accessible on a bus (which is moreover a much cheaper deal, bus fare: around 10 HKD | Peak Tram: around 40 HKD) going on a ride up Victoria Peak by the Peak Tram is a recommended experience.
+Though the peak is accessible on a bus (which is moreover a much cheaper deal, bus fare: around 10 HKD | Peak Tram: around 40 HKD) going on a ride up to Victoria Peak by the Peak Tram is a recommended experience.

 At the top, if you have bought the SkyPass, head to the Sky Terrace 428 observatory to get a Panoramic View of the cityscape.
 Otherwise, you can also get a great view of the city right outside the tower.

-A Junk Boat Ride
+Junk Boat Ride

 Aqua Luna also offers a few night tours and even a food tour, if you’re interested in something different.

 Since I only booked a single journey from Hong Kong Victoria Harbour to Stanley, I spared a good share of the day exploring the sleepy town of Stanley with beautiful beaches and viewpoints.
 If you’re not taking the cruise (or are taking a night cruise instead) the bus from the Central Station to Stanley is a great option too.
-Just remember to sit on the upper deck and you will be treated with a beautiful coastline along the way.
+Just remember to sit on the upper deck and you will be treated to a beautiful coastline along the way.

 Take a stroll along its Promenade and eat at one of the many street cafes and restaurants or relax at Stanley beach.

-Walk Along The Central & Western Promenade On Hong Kong Island
+Central & Western Promenade

 Make sure to bring a tripod and an L bracket, so you can easily turn your camera upwards for long-exposure shots.